biopragmatics/oquat/docs/unknowns/source/mod.md

 # mod

-## `DeltaMass` (112)
+## `DeltaMass`

+There are 112 usages of `DeltaMass` in `mod`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20DeltaMass)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20DeltaMass).

 <details>
 <summary>Click to expand the `DeltaMass` table</summary>